-I recently got to check out my friend Ian’s 52cc Sachs Dolmar 115 chainsaw.
+I recently checked out my friend Ian’s 52cc Sachs Dolmar 115 chainsaw.

 His one, pictured throughout this post, is one of the earliest models from 1986 or 87.
 It was passed onto him from his grandfather and although it’s not currently running, it has chewed its way through a fair amount of wood.